cpvalente/ontime/README.md

 ### Make your own viewer

 Ontime broadcasts its data over WebSockets.
-This allows you to consume its data outside of the application.
+This allows you to consume its data outside the application.

 Writing a new view for the browser can be done with basic knowledge of HTML + CSS + Javascript (or any other language that can run in the browser).
 <br />
-See [this repository](https://github.com/cpvalente/ontime-viewer-template) with a small template on how to get you started and read the docs about the [Websocket API](https://app.gitbook.com/s/-Mc0giSOToAhq0ROd0CR/control-and-feedback/websocket-api)
+See [this repository](https://github.com/cpvalente/ontime-viewer-template-v2) with a small template on how to get you started and read the docs about the [Websocket API](https://app.gitbook.com/s/-Mc0giSOToAhq0ROd0CR/control-and-feedback/websocket-api)